sghoweri/ascmats.github.io/EasyModeInstall.md

 <img src="images/USBWeb_2_InstallFirmware.png" width="400">

-- You will get another pop-up to confirm, click "Install"
+- You will get another pop-up to confirm, click "Install".

 <img src="images/USBWeb_3_InstallFirmwareConfirm.png" width="400">

-- At first it will say "Erasing" for a bit, and then it will start to install
+- At first it will say "Erasing" for a bit, and then it will start to install.

 <img src="images/USBWeb_4_WaitingToInstall.png" width="400">